FutureTroglodyte/udacity-nd027-data_warehouse/README.md

 This database serves the needs of a good recommendation system: The favourite songs of user `X` can easily be extracted of our fact_table given their number_of_plays (by `X`).
 So we can put users in clusters based on their favourite songs.
 And if `X` likes the songs `a`, `b`, & `c` and there are other Users in (one of) his cluster(-s) which likes the songs `a`, `b`, `c`, & `d` he also might like song `d`.
 Let's recommend this song to him.
 He supposably enjoys that and thus enjoys sparkify.

-## 2. State and Justify your Database Schema Design and ETL pipeline.
+## 2. State and Justify your Database Schema Design and ETL Pipeline.

 ### Database Schema Design